isaacazuelos/tsundoku/docs/manual.md

 #### A note about dates

 When a date needs to be specified, use the `yyyy-mm-dd` date format.
+If you want to specifically not use a date, say if you're trying to remove an incorrect date, you can use `none` as the date as well.

 #### `details`